Understanding the International Fuel Tax Agreement (IFTA)

 • A valid USDOT number

-Failure to renew, maintain records, or submit required reports can result in penalties or enforcement action.
+Failure to renew IFTA credentials, maintain records, or submit required reports can result in penalties, account suspension, or other enforcement actions.

 IFTA applies to fuel used in qualified vehicles, including: